CD receivers buying guide

 - Sound controls: Controls beyond basic bass and treble adjustments let you tailor the music to your car's acoustics.
 Even if you are the "set it and forget it" type, look for a stereo with treble, bass, and midrange controls — the ability to adjust the midrange will improve the sound of your music.
 On the other hand, if you're a "tweaker" who likes to experiment with the sound adjustments, look for a model with a more sophisticated equalizer (such as a parametric EQ), with digital signal processing (DSP), or with digital time correction — these types of sound controls give you total control over the effect of the acoustics in your vehicle.

 - Power: Are you keeping your factory speakers?
-If so, you don't need to worry about a brand name stereo's power rating.
+If so, you don't need to worry about your new stereo's power rating.
 It'll drive your factory speakers just fine.
 If you plan on replacing your factory speakers, however, look for one of the higher-powered models.
 (Remember, CEA-2006 compliant models will have lower RMS power ratings than non-CEA models.)

 - Preamp outputs: Preamp outputs let you connect external amplifiers to power your speakers or a subwoofer.
 The number or outputs can vary, but you should have at least one set.
 The higher the output voltage rating, the cleaner the signal.
 If you know you will be adding a subwoofer, look for a model with a dedicated subwoofer output — this will allow you to adjust the subwoofer volume independently, rather than using the bass control.